independent-prescribing-course-img

 We look forward to receiving your application.

-If you would like further information about the course please e-mail the module team on pharmacyIPrecruitment@dmu.ac.uk.
-If you would prefer an informal telephone discussion, contact a member of the module team on the telephone numbers indicated below:
+If you would like further information about the course, please e-mail the module team on pharmacyIPrecruitment@dmu.ac.uk.
+If you would prefer an informal telephone discussion, please request this in your email, and include some times and dates when you will be available.
+Please include your full name and contact telephone number (please provide direct line numbers and not switchboard numbers).
+A member of the team will arrange a time to call you.

 Opportunities and careers